fg-research/website/docs/_sources/blog/general/posts/equity-trend-prediction-automl.rst.txt

     )

 The results of the batch transform job are saved to a CSV file in S3 with the same name as the input CSV file but with the :code:`".out"` file extension.
-The output CSV files contain two columns:

-* the first column contains the predicted class probabilities, which are returned as lists of two items, one item for each class.

-* the second column contains the label mappings, which are also returned as lists of two items.

-The label mappings are the same for each row and indicate that the first item in each predicted probabilities list corresponds to class 1 (up move), while the second item in each predicted probabilities list corresponds to class 0 (down move).

 .. code:: python